 Facts about our guide dogs

-Blind Foundation guide dogs give people who are blind or have low vision freedom and independence.
+Blind Low Vision NZ guide dogs give people who are blind or have low vision freedom and independence.
 They help people to get around safely and confidently.
 They also make wonderful companions.

-The Blind Foundation team often get asked questions from people wanting facts about guide dogs.
+Blind Low Vision NZ team often get asked questions from people wanting facts about guide dogs.
 Here are some facts about the most commonly asked about topics.

 Breeds of guide dogs

-At the Blind Foundation Guide Dog centre, we mainly breed Labrador Retrievers, Golden Retrievers and purpose-bred first crosses.
+At Blind Low Vision NZ Guide Dog centre, we mainly breed Labrador Retrievers, Golden Retrievers and purpose-bred first crosses.
 Known for their intelligence and steady, friendly nature, these breeds make excellent guide dogs.